nftmoonmetaverse/test-grant/nft-moon-metaverse-secret.md

 - Launch of a full-fledged marketplace for the sale of physical goods.
 - Partnership with the developer of (VR/AR/XR) glasses for NFT Moon Metaverse.

+### Value capture for Secret Network ecosystem

+NFT Moon Metaverse is the only multi-blockchain metaverse where the user can easily use any of the provided networks and which will be added in the future.
+In addition, there is a direct motivation for the user to use the metaverse, since the created content brings rewards (Create@Earn).
+The direct benefit of the Secret Network is in the growth of users and the number of transactions, the presence of its own location in the metaverse with benefits for users.
+This will motivate users to use the Secret Network.

+Why is it unique:

+The distinctive feature of NFT Moon Metaverse is its connection to the real world.
+MoonWalkers – the community on the NFT Moon – are creating an ecosystem that can become a micro-simulator for building economies and organizing life on other planets, in which people can organize life in space in the distant future, find soulmates and create communities, build businesses, cities, economies, learn new thing, and, of course, make real money.

+USPs:

+* Multi blockchain.
+* Decentralized (governed by DAO).
+* Create-to-Earn model, creator economy.
+* A web framework for building 3D/AR/VR experiences.
+* Personalization.
+* Immersive futuristic experience & AI assistants.
+* Create, Learn, Earn, Vote, Enjoy, Rule = CLEVER experience.
+* Open Metaverse concept.

+Conclusion: Using Secret Network in NFT Moon Metaverse gives the user a unique experience and contributes to the growth of users in Secret Network and NFT Moon Metaverse.

 ### Development Roadmap